-This Authentic Moqueca (or Brazilian Fish Stew) is made perfectly savory and comforting with firm fish, creamy coconut, tomatoes, lime and spiced peri peri seasoning.
-If you love this, you will also love this Seafood Paella, Seafood Gumbo and Cajun Clam Chowder.
+This Authentic Moqueca Recipe (or Brazilian Fish Stew) is made perfectly savory and comforting with firm fish, creamy coconut, tomatoes, lime and spiced peri peri seasoning.

 I’m Chef Mireille and a big thank you to Grandbaby Cakes for giving me the pleasure of hosting her site today.
 A born and bred New Yorker, I’m lucky to not only live in one of the most diverse cities in the world, but I also come from one of the most diverse families on the planet.
 Both my city and my mixed heriitage influence my cooking, therefore I specialize in exploring traditional recipes of every culture.